Program Overview

 Experiential Learning and Capstone Project

-Students are encouraged to identify a potential fieldwork setting and a qualified BCBA supervisor prior to the interview process.
-You may be asked to discuss your preliminary plans for completing the supervised experience hours required for BCBA certification.
-While supervised fieldwork is not a requirement of the M.S. in ABA program itself, securing appropriate supervision is essential for meeting certification requirements.
-Program faculty are available to provide guidance and support in preparing for this aspect of your professional development.
+Students are strongly encouraged to identify a potential fieldwork setting and a qualified BCBA® supervisor prior to the interview process.
+During admission interviews, applicants may be asked to discuss their preliminary plans for completing the supervised experience hours required for BCBA® certification.
+Although supervised fieldwork is not a requirement of the M.S. in ABA degree itself, obtaining appropriate supervision is essential for meeting professional certification standards.
+Program faculty are available to provide guidance and support as students prepare for this important aspect of their professional development.
+Applicants with questions regarding experiential learning or the capstone project are encouraged to contact Dr. Laura Senn (las0051@uah.edu) for additional information.

-The M.S. in Applied Behavior Analysis program combines hands-on learning with a capstone project to meet the rigorous academic and professional standards set by the Association for Behavior Analysis International (ABAI).
-These components give students opportunities to apply their skills in real-world settings and contribute to the field through scholarly work.
+The M.S. in Applied Behavior Analysis program integrates hands-on learning and a culminating capstone project to meet the rigorous academic and professional standards established by the Association for Behavior Analysis International (ABAI).
+These experiences enable students to apply theoretical knowledge to practical challenges and contribute meaningfully to the discipline through applied and scholarly work.

-To support this experience, the program helps students secure high-quality practicum placements.
-Faculty may offer existing partnerships, but students may also propose their own sites, pending approval to ensure they meet program standards.
-All placements must have a formal agreement with UAH and comply with requirements outlined in the practicum course sequence (ABA 620–624).
-Each student’s practicum is supervised by a UAH faculty advisor and directly supports the capstone project.
+To support these opportunities, the program assists students in securing high-quality practicum placements.
+Faculty may recommend clinics or other sites in the students’ region, but students are also welcome to propose their own sites, provided they meet program standards.
+All placements must include a formal agreement with UAH and comply with the requirements outlined in the practicum course sequence (ABA 620–624).
+Each student’s practicum is supervised by a UAH faculty advisor and is designed to complement and enhance the student’s capstone experience.

-All students must complete a capstone project to graduate.
-This project meets ABAI’s requirement for a thesis-equivalent academic experience, demonstrating a student’s ability to define a research problem, design a methodologically sound investigation, and carry it through to completion.
-Projects must meet publication-level standards and should be conducted at the student’s approved practicum site, integrating academic preparation with practical application.
+Completion of a capstone project is required for graduation.
+This project satisfies ABAI’s standard for a thesis-equivalent academic experience, demonstrating the student’s ability to define a research question, design and conduct a methodologically sound investigation, and synthesize results into a scholarly report.
+Capstone projects must meet publication-quality standards and are typically conducted within the student’s approved practicum site, integrating academic preparation with professional application.